-The first president to visit Ireland was no longer president when he arrived in Dublin in 1879.
+The first US president to visit Ireland, Ulysses S. Grant, was no longer president when he arrived in Dublin in 1879.

 Ulysses S. Grant had dominated the American political scene for well over a decade.
 By the end of the U.S. Civil War he was Commanding General of the Union Army.
 Such a prominent role in the military made him a strong candidate for president in 1868, when he defeated Democrat Horatio Seymour, New York’s governor.